Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 # Nmap done at Sat Dec  9 08:44:59 2023 -- 1 IP address (1 host up) scanned in 127.28 seconds
 ```

 Looking at the Nmap output we can see that it looks like a domain controller which makes me think we might have to do some Active Directory exploitation later down the line.
-I checked if could access the domain controllers shares or LDAP without any credentials using null sessions but this didn't work.
+I checked if could access the domain controllers shares or LDAP without any credentials by using null sessions, but this didn't work.
 I decided to start looking at the webpages.
-Port **80** was the default IIS page which didn't contain anything interesting.
-But the web portal on port **8443** contained a self service password portal.
+Port **80** was the default IIS page which didn't contain anything interesting, but the web portal on port **8443** contained a self service password portal.

 ![Default webpage](/assets/img/Authority/Authority_01.png)